 On 07 July 2020, a gathering was organised in Al-Tahrir Square, which denounced his assassination, accompanied by a symbolic funeral procession and a candle march around the square.
 Other sit-in squares paid tribute to him across Iraq.

 The Gulf Centre for Human Rights (GCHR) expresses its deep sorrow at the death of Hisham Al-Hashemi, and condemns in the strongest terms his assassination.
 GCHR also extends heartfelt condolences to his family.
-The Iraqi government bears full responsibility for this assassination and other operations that have taken place against journalists and activists, and the authorities must expose the perpetrators as quickly as possible and bring them to trial.
+The Iraqi government bears full responsibility for this assassination and other operations that have taken place against journalists and activists, and the authorities must expose the perpetrators as quickly as possible and bring them to a fair trial.